Celeshmet — Digital presence for an authentic Persian restaurant

 Sketches

 The language used on the website was inviting.
-The entire website was from Behavar’s perspective.
-I specially enjoyed writing the “our story” page of the website, where Behavar shares the story of how her mother came up with the name, Celeshmet and why it is so important for them to make their guests feel like a family.
+The entire website was from Behavar's perspective.
+I specially enjoyed writing the Our Story page, where Behavar shares the story of how her mother came up with the name Celeshmet — and why it is so important for them to make their guests feel like family.

 Moodboard